Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 The only non-local part of local evaluation is getting flag configurations from Amplitude Experiment, but this can happen at an interval, and flags can be cached in-memory on the server-side for zero latency access.

 !!!tip "Edge Evaluation"
-    The local evaluation Node.js SDK can be run in edge worker/functions which support javascript and a distributed store.
+    The local evaluation Node.js SDK can be run in edge worker/functions which support JavaScript and a distributed store.
 Contact your representative or email [experiment@amplitude.com](mailto:experiment@amplitude.com) to learn more.

 ## SDKs